daiyis/scales-library-mirror/README.md

 1. scales-library: the main scales design system library project. it contain all the components and custom themes.
 2. scales-sandbox: sanbox project for the scales library, a playroom for checking and paly with the components.
+3. scales-site: document site project for the scales library.

 ## Quick Start